 In 2018, Bayiates premiered a play he co-wrote with Aaron Muñoz, entitled Lost Laughs: The Slapstick Tragedy of Fatty Arbuckle, which was produced by Merrimack Rep and was directed by Nathan Keepers.
 In 2019, the play was nominated for five IRNE awards, including Best Play and Best New Play.

-His play (co-written with Genevra Gallo-Bayiates), The Lowell Offering, is currently in development with Merrimack Repertory Theatre and will premier in 2020.
+His play (co-written with Genevra Gallo-Bayiates), The Lowell Offering, was scheduled to premiere in March 2020 with Merrimack Repertory Theatre and is currently on hold.

 He wrote and performed in the ever-changing Too Much Light Makes The Baby Go Blind (30 Plays in 60 Minutes) through 2004, also appearing in seven other Neo-Futurist productions: The Unfinished Works of Sir Linear Scribble; Jokes and Their Relation to the Unconscious; Missing Parts; his own solo show SubliMania; 43 Plays for 43 Presidents, for which he was founding father and co-writer; Chicago: A Special Report from the News Show as co-writer and performer; A 60-Minute History of Humankind, as writer and director; and in 2005, he co-wrote and performed in the gratifying hit, Daredevils!
 A 60-Minute History of Humankind, mounted in 2003, appeared briefly on the NBC reality TV show Starting Over.